 A popular sports crag with further routes being added all the time.
 There are trad routes if you are brave and boulders and bouldering walls about but be prepared for occasional popping holds.

-Please avoid climbing routes with tape on the lower bolts as they are still to be climbed after bolting by originators as the crag continues to be developed.
-Also other sectors are being developed so please leave any insitu gear and ropes.
+Please avoid routes with tape on the lower bolts as they are still to be climbed after bolting by originators as the crag continues to be developed.
+Other sectors maybe being developed so please leave any insitu gear and ropes.

 Have just had a fantastic day here inbetween dropping the kids at school and picking them up again in Aviemore...so good did it two days in a row and completed 12 great routes with more to go at.
 Fantastic effort to all those involved.